Yelue/GenerateSchedule/README.md

 # GenerateSchedule
-The goal of the project is to generate a optimal schedule of the lessons for the university
+The goal of the project is to generate an optimal schedule of the lessons for the university